 This is an example of an entry in the Minute Books.
-This refers to the Messenger in Abingdon that was tried for stealing.
-The page number is in the top, left hand corner of the page which can not be seen in this.
-The title and minute number, if these are required, are on the column on the right and the actual decription of the event is what is in the main text.
+It refers to a Messenger in Abingdon who was tried for stealing.
+The page number is in the top, left-hand corner of the page (cannot be seen in this image).
+The title and minute number, if these are required, are in the column on the right and the description of the event is in the main text.